Grab a coffee, while you register for a big day of culture.

 How thinking people and culture first is pivotal to scale high performance in today's fast growth organisations (on any budget)

-So how can you be sure your teams will be inspired to come to work tomorrow and volunteer discretionary effort to achieve something remarkable?
-Whether a manager, leader, member of a team or people and culture practitioner, discover how to energize your people and culture at scale to achieve lasting high performance.
+People remain essential to any organisation's success but are ultimately volunteers.
+So how can you be sure your team will be inspired to come to work tomorrow to give discretionary effort and achieve something remarkable?
+Colleague, manager or leader, there are key principles underpinning how to energize your people and culture at scale to achieve lasting high performance.

 Find the conference pass for you